phaupt/atclient/README.md

 * Auto-respond to SIM Toolkit requests, for example a [Mobile ID](https://www.mobileid.ch/en) authentication request
 * Auto detect the SIM terminal (USB port)
 * Configuration of the radio access technology (4G/3G/2G)
-* Forward incoming Text SMS (if they match a configured pattern) to a configured target MSISDN
-* Publish incoming Text SMS (if they match a configured pattern) to a URL
+* Observe incoming text SMS activity in the application log
 * Write watchdog file upon every successful AT communication

 ## What you will need